failsafe-lib/failsafe.dev/policies.md

 ### Executing a Policy Composition

 The process for executing a policy composition begins with Failsafe calling the outer-most policy.
 That policy in turn calls the next inner policy, and so on, until the user-provided `Runnable` or `Supplier` is reached.
-A result or failure is returned back through the policy layers, and handled if needed by any policy along the way.
+A result or exception is returned back through the policy layers, and handled if needed by any policy along the way.

-Each policy makes its own decision to allow an execution attempt to proceed and how to handle an execution result or failure.
-For example, a `RetryPolicy` may retry an execution, which calls the next inner policy again, or it may return the result or failure.
+Each policy makes its own decision to allow an execution attempt to proceed and how to handle an execution result or exception.
+For example, a `RetryPolicy` may retry an execution, which calls the next inner policy again, or it may return the result or exception.
 A `CircuitBreaker` may throw an exception before an execution attempt even makes it to the `Supplier`.

 ### Example Execution